IAMSSROBINSON/ls-js101/02_small_programs/08_errors/notes.md

 ### ReferenceError

-- Occurs when attempt to use a function or variable that does not exist.
+- occurs when attempting to use a function or variable that does not exist.

 <br>